faradeen-ja/interactive_landing_page/README.md

 ## Acknowledgments

 UDACITY  - Myself-taught skills and the web
-I belive everyone has the potential to achieve anything in life, it's only a matter of putting it into effect, action and doing it.
+I belive everyone has the potential to achieve anything in life, it's only a matter of putting it into work, action and doing it.
 I call it self-discovery.